Romería (film)

 Romería is a 2025 drama film written and directed by Carla Simón.
 It stars Llúcia Garcia as Marina, a young woman seeking the truth about her deceased biological father.
+The plot consists of a fictionalized account of Simón's own experiences.

-The film had its world premiere at the main competition of the 78th Cannes Film Festival on 21 May 2025.
+The film premiered at the 78th Cannes Film Festival on 21 May 2025, where it competed for the Palme D'Or.
+It received positive reviews from critics.
 It was theatrically released in Spain by Elastica Films on 5 September 2025.